-12 facts that justify Why Muhammad Ali was ‘The Greatest’ – Nutshell School
+Facts Why Muhammad Ali was ‘The Greatest’

-- In 1999, BBC crowned Ali as ?Sports Personality of the Century’ in 1999, while Sports Illustrated called the three-time heavyweight champion was named ?Sportsman of the Century? by Sports Illustrated.
+- BBC crowned Ali as ‘Sports Personality of the Century’ in 1999, while Sports Illustrated called the three-time heavyweight champion ‘Sportsman of the Century.’

 Why Muhammad Ali was ‘The Greatest’

-Muhammad Ali?s legacy went far beyond just being a world-famous heavyweight boxer; he fought against racism and for equal rights.
-However, as someone who said: ?I am the greatest, I said that even before I knew I was,?
-Ali invariably invited some scrutiny.
-This was especially true regarding social issues outside of the ring.
+The legacy of Muhammad Ali went far beyond being merely a world-famous heavyweight boxer; he fought against injustice and equal rights.
+However, as someone who said: ‘I am the best, I said Ali welcomed some scrutiny even before I realized I was.’
+This has been especially true with respect to social problems outside the ring.

-Here are three reasons why he was ?just? a great boxer and three reasons
+Here are three reasons why he was just a decent boxer and three reasons

-Stats prove differently
+Stats prove otherwise

 He was the greatest:

 Ali’s most popular quote is floating like a butterfly, sting like a bee.
-More than anything, this quote reflects his unique and remarkable boxing style.
-Ali wasn?t boxing; he was tap-dancing in the ring.
-He moved like no other heavyweight boxer moved or will move.
-The combination of his heavyweight body, speed and reflexes was revolutionary and made his boxing style artistic.
-He not only introduced new techniques in the ring but also a level of elegance that changed heavyweight boxing and made him three times world champion.
+More than anything, this quote reflects his unique and outstanding style of boxing.
+Ali wasn’t boxing; inside the ring he was tap-dancing.
+He moved or would move like no other heavyweight boxer.
+His combination of heavyweight body, speed, and reflexes was innovative and made artistic his boxing style.
+Not only did he bring new methods into the ring but he also added a degree of elegance that transformed heavyweight boxing and made him three times world champion.
 This is Why Muhammad Ali ‘The Greatest’

-He had the toughest competition
+He’d had the toughest rivalry